 High Holidays with Makom

-Our uplifting, inspiring High Holiday services will take place under tents in a quiet courtyard near Bathurst and Bloor.
-We’re offering multiple in-person, outdoor High Holiday service shifts, including traditional services, family services, chanting, and meditation.
+Our uplifting, inspiring High Holiday offerings will include traditional services, family services, chanting, and meditation.

 Traditional services will be led jointly by Rabbi Aaron Levy and Carrie Watkins.
-Andrea Schaffer will run the family services, Alon Nashman will be leading chanting, and meditation will be guided by Ari Kaplan.
+Our Youth Director Ariel Zaltzman will run the family services, Alon Nashman will lead chanting, and meditation will be guided by Ari Kaplan.

 Makom Membership includes High Holiday seats along with other perks throughout the year, and is available for adults, children, and teens.
-When you sign up as a member, you’ll receive a link to the High Holiday registration form, where you can indicate which services you’d like to attend.
+Everyone who signs up as a member will automatically receive a link to the High Holidays registration form.
 (We won’t be selling separate High Holiday tickets.)

 You can become a Makom Member no matter your financial circumstances.
 Due to the pandemic, we’ve lowered our regular and reduced membership rates.
 It’s a core Makom value that finances should never be an impediment to Jewish life, so if neither of those amounts is feasible for you, please pay what you can.

 If you can afford to contribute more than the regular membership rate, please become a supporting or sustaining member to help keep our community going strong.